Russia has lost 87% of troops it had prior to start of Ukraine war, according to US intelligence assessment | KRDO

 Russia has been able to keep its war effort going despite the heavy losses by relaxing recruitment standards and dipping into Soviet-era stockpiles of older equipment.
 Still, the assessment found that the war has “sharply set back 15 years of Russian effort to modernize its ground force.”

-Of the 360,000 troops that entered Ukraine, including contract and conscript personnel, Russia has lost 315,000 on the battlefield, according to the assessment.
+Of the 360,000 troops that made up Russia’s pre-invasion ground force, including contract and conscript personnel, Russia has lost 315,000 on the battlefield, according to the assessment.
 2,200 of 3,500 tanks have been lost, according to the assessment.
 4,400 of 13,600 infantry fighting vehicles and armored personnel carriers have also been destroyed, a 32 percent loss rate.

 “As of late November, Russia lost over a quarter of its pre-invasion stockpiles of ground forces equipment,” the assessment reads.
 “This has reduced the complexity and scale of Russian offensive operations, which have failed to make major gains in Ukraine since early 2022.”